-- Use a quality carrying case that provides adequate cushioning and protection. - Do not pack your computer in a tightly packed suitcase or bag. - Before putting your computer in a carrying case, make sure that it is off, in sleep mode, or in hibernation mode.
-Do not put a computer in a carrying case while it is turned on.
+- Use a quality carrying case that provides adequate cushioning and protection. - Do not pack your computer in a tightly packed suitcase or bag. - Before putting your computer in a carrying case, ensure that it is off, in sleep mode, or in hibernation mode.
+Do not put a computer in a carrying case while it is turned on. - Do not carry your computer in the notebook mode, stand mode, tablet mode, or tent mode.
+Carry your computer with the display closed only.